Updated on December 10, 2021

 This post is an updated look at some of my favorite YouTube channels.
 Updated because A) I wanted to find something to write about that isn’t coronavirus-related, and B) some of my favorites have changed since the last edition in 2018.

 CGP Grey uses slide-shows featuring a mix of clip art and “xkcd”-style stick figures to explain various topics.
-The topics range from why the US should stop making pennies to explaining how the European Union works.
-Or how the EU did work before the UK’s Brexit vote, anyway.
+The topics range from why the US should stop making pennies to why the electoral college is an awful system.

 The creator of the videos is an American currently living in the United Kingdom.
 He also explained how the United Kingdom itself works, by the way.

 Company Man discusses a different company’s fortunes in each episode.
 The channel looks at the history of each company and why they succeeded, are having problems, or failed.

 The companies include giants like United Airlines, Best Buy, and Lego.
 Company Man also covers now-defunct companies like Toys R Us, Radio Shack, and Bon-Ton (the owners of Carson Pirie Scott in Illinois/Indiana, and Boston Store in Wisconsin).

 How It Should Have Ended (HISHE for short) is a hilarious series of animated videos that offer alternate, supposedly-improved endings for various blockbuster movies.
 The alternate endings usually go with real-life common sense or simpler solutions than the Hollywood-style logic seen in the films.
 The films range from the “Star Wars” trilogy to Harry Potter to the various DC/Marvel superhero films.